RhinoRhys/radarr-collections/README.md

 ## Optional Features:
 - Automatically added into Radarr _or_ save results to text file.
 	- Add Monitored _or_ Unmonitored.
-	- Automatic search.
+	- Trigger search when added.
 - Follow People and grab everything with / by them.
 	- People only mode - disable scanning collections.
+- Movie exclusions
-- Ignore wanted list - only check movies with files.
+	- Ignore missing movies, only check movies that have files.
+	- Ignore unmonitored movies.
+	- Blacklist of movies to reject.
+	- Exclude results by minimum ratings and votes.
 - Save list of collection artwork URLs to text file.
-- Set blacklist of movies to ignore.
-- Exclude results by minimum ratings and votes.
-- Single movie scan mode.

 ## Requirements:
 - Radarr